bobjk123/pizza_app_admin_gmao/README.md

 ## ⚠️ Known behavior / caveats

-- Login flow: after a successful sign-in on the Login page, the app may redirect back to the login page once; signing in a second time (immediately) then proceeds to the home page.
-This is a known navigation timing quirk — likely caused by navigation being called during the widget build lifecycle.
-A fix is scheduled to defer navigation using a post-frame callback.
+- Login flow: Fixed in recent commits — after a successful sign-in the app now navigates reliably to `/home` without requiring a second attempt.
+The fix includes:
+  - `SignInScreen` now uses a `MultiBlocListener` that listens to `SignInBloc` (progress / errors) and `AuthenticationBloc` (global auth state).
+Navigation to `/home` happens only when `AuthenticationBloc` reports `authenticated`.
+  - `SignInBloc` includes a reentrancy guard to ignore duplicate sign-in attempts while a sign-in is in progress.
+  - These changes remove the previous race condition that could cause an immediate redirect back to the login screen.
 - The local storage approach is intended for development and demo only.
 For real deployments use remote storage and secure Firestore rules.

 ## 🎬 Demo GIF